Comparison

 When hardware may still make sense

-A physical sleep trainer can still make sense if you do not want any spare phone or tablet in the room, or if you strongly prefer a dedicated object.
+A physical sleep trainer can still make sense if you do not want any phone or tablet in the room, or if you strongly prefer a dedicated object.

 Why many families prefer the app route